GYG-be/gyg-be.github.io/src/README.md

-The platform is built upon three interconnected pillars designed to foster comprehensive professional and personal resilience:
+The GyG-Platform-as-a-Service (GPaaS) is built upon three interconnected pillars designed to foster comprehensive professional and personal resilience:

 1. **Professional Growth:** An advanced engine that uses Natural Language Processing (NLP) to extract a user's skills and competencies from their digital footprint.
 This intelligence powers a hybrid recommendation system that suggests tailored learning paths, open-source contribution opportunities, and AI-driven mentorship pairings, transforming passive online activity into a structured path to mastery.
 2. **Financial Fitness:** A dedicated module providing curated financial literacy workshops and tools specifically designed for the unique economic landscape of remote and freelance tech professionals.
 It addresses topics from managing variable income and equity compensation to advanced retirement strategies for high earners, empowering users to convert high income into sustainable wealth.